zvolcsey/react-todos/README.md

-# React Todo Web App
+# Full-Stack Todo Web App

-A simple todo web application with React and TypeScript.
+A simple full-stack todo web application with React, TypeScript and Express.
 Add, complete, and delete todos with localStorage persistence.

 ## Table of Contents